Augasha/project-adventour/README.md

 # ADVENTOUR

 #### This MVP showcases a web app that is basically for travelling and adventure purposes.
-Our web application  links you up with beautiful gems you should visit while you are in Nairobi, where one can enjoy a good meal and ambience and eventually hotels where one can stay during their stay. (version 1.05.06.2023), 06/05/2023
+Our web application  links you up with beautiful gems you should visit while you are in Nairobi, where one can enjoy a good meal and ambience and eventually hotels where one can stay during their stay.

 #### By **Tamunotonye Briggs, Edwin Aloo, William Ayim, Augustine Kariuki and Samillah Vihenda**